Gizra/og/README.txt

   http://drupal.org/project/entityreference_prepopulate
   and configuring the correct settings in the field UI.
 Read more about it in Entity reference prepopulate's README file.
+- When deleting groups, it is possible to delete orphan group-content, or move it under another group.
+In order to do it in a scalable way, enable the "Use queue" option, and process it using for example: drush queue-run og_membership_orphans

 FAQ
 ----